siberianfox/g2wiki/Digital-IO-(GPIO).md

 **Primitives** - types of inputs or outputs and some of their properties:
 - *Digital Input "Pin"*
-  - Controlled using JSON via `di`_N_.
+  - May be a physical pin, or the output from an internal "signal"
-  - May be a physical pin, or the output from an internal "signal".
+  - The "pin" is configured in JSON via `di`_N_
-  - The value is not directly accessible via JSON, but may be assigned to a function that is exposed via JSON, such as `in`_N_.
+  - The value is not directly accessible via JSON, but may be assigned to a function that is exposed via JSON, such as `in`_N_
-    - Read-only.
+    - Reads as boolean `True` or `False`
-    - Reads as boolean `True` or `False`.
+    - The value is read-only (`in`_N_ cannot be written)
   - May be disabled.
 Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled (Value of -1). _(Throw a warning? -- probably not)_
   - Disabled pins, when read, will always read `-1`. _(note: was `False`)_
   - Inputs may have immediate actions that will occur as well as any assigned function _(i.e. actions that are bound to the actual pin firing interrupt - this is needed for some time-sensitive operations)_